 On the day of the hearing, the appellant will have an interpreter provided by the court in their chosen language.
 They will usually be asked questions unless it is agreed that they are not fit to answer them, or if there is no dispute about the facts of the case.
 Any witnesses they bring will also be asked questions.
 Then the Home Office representative (the ‘Home Office Presenting Officer’) and the appellant or their representative, if they have one, will be given an opportunity to state their case (legally and factually) to the judge.

 The judge will not usually announce their decision then and there.
-They will want to go away and think about it and write up the decision (known as a determination) and send it out in the post, which can take up to a few weeks or even months.
+They will want to go away and think about it and write up the decision (known as a determination) and send it out in the post, which can take several weeks.

 If either side believes there is an error of law in the Tribunal’s determination, they can challenge the decision by applying for permission to appeal to the Upper Tribunal.
 If permission to appeal is granted, the Upper Tribunal will consider whether the First-tier Tribunal’s decision was lawful or not.
 If they decide it was not lawful, they will remake the decision.

-If a protection claim is finally refused, with no further rights of appeal, the asylum seeker can make a new request for the Home Office to look at their case.
-This process is usually called making a ‘fresh claim’ for asylum, but you actually make the request by providing the Home Office with ‘further submissions’.
-The Home Office will only accept that the further submissions count as a fresh claim if the information received is ‘significantly different’ to what they have seen before.
+If a protection claim is finally refused, with no further rights of appeal, the asylum seeker can at any time in the future, whilst they are still in the UK, make a request for the Home Office to look at their case again.
+This process is usually called making ‘a fresh claim for asylum’ or on human rights grounds.
+You make the request by providing the Home Office with ‘further submissions’.
+The further submissoins will be in writing, and enclosing any new evidence there is in the case.
+The Home Office will only accept that the further submissions amount to a fresh claim if the information in them is ‘significantly different’ to what they have seen before.

-The process involves the person attending the Home Office in Liverpool, by appointment, in person to hand in their further submissions and any additional documents that they want considered; they will not be interviewed again at this appointment but may have to attend a further interview at some stage.
+The process usually involves the person attending the Home Office in Liverpool, by appointment, in person to hand in their further submissions and any additional documents that they want considered.
+Where there is good reason, the Home Office might agree that the further submissions be submitted by post, but this needs prior agreement.
+They will not be interviewed at this stage, but may have to attend a further interview when the case is beign actively considered.
+Waiting times can be long.

 If a fresh claim is refused (i.e. the Home Office does not accept the further submissions as amounting to a fresh claim) this can only be challenged by a process called judicial review (JR).
 The deadline to make an application for judicial review is three months from the date of the refusal decision, although the applicant should still act promptly as the JR process is lengthy and complex.
 The alternative is to make a new further submissions application if additional evidence can be obtained.
 Legal aid is available for advice on asylum fresh claims and judicial reviews.